abhinaykorukonda/psa-scraping/README.md

 If the keys don’t satisfy, then one can always use a combination of player, year, collection to create an index that will belong to all tables

+## Data Warehouse

+There are several ways to let the Data Scientists or the end users to use that data for analysis without touching the pipeline.
+One could use FiveTran connectors or any other AWS solutions to transfer the data into S3, Redshift, Snowflake etc.